mishra-avinash/django-test/README.md

 3. Create an API with [Django REST framework](http://www.django-rest-framework.org/) (already installed, but not enabled or configured in `settings.py`) for authenticated users that shows employees.
 Use a `ViewSet`, `Serializer` and the DRF router.
 5. Use the DataTables plugin for jQuery to show a datagrid on the index page that uses the REST API you created.
 Use bower to install the latest stable release of DataTables.
 See `.bowerrc` for the installation path.
+6. Create unit tests for your model and a web testcase for your API
-6. Create a short screencast (i.e. http://screencast-o-matic.com/) that demos the admin interface, the API interface in the browser, and the datagrid.
+7. Create a short screencast (i.e. http://screencast-o-matic.com/) that demos the admin interface, the API interface in the browser, and the datagrid.
+8. Send the results via mail to philipp@motius.de - include the following things:
+  * Screencast
+  * Code as `zip` file or on Github